Ficool

 Faster.

-With each new strike, skin splits and sweat sears flesh, raw.
+With each new strike, my skin splits but this doesn't stop me.

 More!

-The nails finally give way and the partition behind begins groaning like a butchered swine dragged to the slaughter.
+The nails in the partition behind finally start to give way, groaning like a butchered swine dragged to the slaughter.

-The cradle's embers kindle to flame, its frame withers, decomposing in the mouth of the ever-hungry blaze.
+The cradle's embers kindle to flame and its frame withers, decomposing in the mouth of the ever-hungry blaze.

 Howls ascend, indescribable still.
 All lamenting beyond their fiery grave.